 How to Get Children to Meditate

 Did you know that an increasing number of children are dealing with stress, restlessness, and anxiety starting at a very early age?
 Meditation has been proven to be a great tool to help find peace and balance.
 So the question is “How to get our children to meditate?”
-Here are some additional techniques to help get your children in on the fun.
+There are some additional techniques to help get your children in on the fun.
 Before we begin, please take a moment to pin this post to your homeschool board.

 Meditation is a sacred practice and something some may be uncomfortable with.
 Most of the practices and techniques I will discuss in this post come from the Hindu faith.
 I personally am Catholic but I am open to other religions and spiritual practices.
 If you are uncomfortable for any reason, simply don’t follow the techniques and find something you and your family are comfortable with.
 This is personally our journey to become more peaceful and mindful.
 These are some things we are trying and working with.
 We have linked to outside sources that we have found to be a great help.

 Meditation as a family will bring everyone closer, creating better relationships between parents and children.
 It will foster a better sense of self and increase self-esteem.
 It may also help with hyperactivity eliminating medication and improve symptoms.
 Meditation will help children cope with stress and anxiety and teach them a way to live a healthier life.

 Children follow the lead, they are usually found copying or imitating everything they see, especially younger children.
 Therefore, starting them on a journey in meditation can be as easy as doing it yourself.
 If you meditate, and they see you, they will want to try it too.
 I usually find the time to meditate in the evening before bed, my children relax usually laying beside me, ending the day in a calming and centering way.
 This is also a great way to start your day and something I am eager to try in the mornings as well.

 Play the Quiet Game